nickathens/wardrobe/README.md

 - **Google**: `POST /register/google` with an OAuth `token`.
 - **Facebook**: `POST /register/facebook` with an OAuth `token`.

-The application stores registration data solely in memory for demonstration purposes.
-This data is neither secure nor persistent, so it disappears when the server restarts and should not be used for any real authentication needs.
+Registration information is now persisted using a small SQLite database through SQLAlchemy.
+While convenient for local testing, this setup is still simplified and not intended for production authentication needs.

 ## Running Tests